cwnicoletti/Questionnaire/README.md

 7. Cycle repeats

-8. (Optional) User A and user B can choose to lock their app (or tell the app they've gone into a relationship. idea: both users hold a button for a certain amount of time for this feature.
-And either one can end it from their own individual screen.)
-This assuress user A or user B can't use the app while they're in a relationship, and so that neither user can look at each other's statisics.
+8. (Optional) User A and user B can choose to lock their app (or tell the app they've gone into a relationship.
+Both users hold a button for a certain amount of time to enable feature, and either one can disable it from their own individual screen.
+Which obviously disables it for both users, signaling that the dating or relationship has ended) This assuress user A or user B can't use the app while they're in a relationship, and so that neither user can look at each other's statisics.
 (The only stat(%) that any user should see of each other is the prediction of whether their next date or relationship should improve).

 ## Features